exploration and production in

 Relying on our century of experience in developing steamflood applications in California and Indonesia, we look forward to working with the Kingdom of Saudi Arabia and Kuwait to unlock the value of Wafra’s resources.

 a new exploration frontier

 In 2012, we expanded our presence in the region when we became a participant in the exploration for and development of the oil and gas resources in the Kurdistan Region of Iraq (KRI).
-We currently operate and hold an 80 percent contractor interest in the Sarta Block.
+We currently operate and hold a 50 percent contractor interest in the Sarta Block.
 Two exploration wells and an appraisal well have been drilled at Sarta, and we are evaluating these resource opportunities.
 Chevron also has a 40 percent nonoperated interest in the Qara Dagh Block, where the company has been evaluating exploration options.

 To help meet the basic human needs of families displaced by the conflicts in Syria and Iraq, Chevron has contributed about $2 million through Save the Children and the International Rescue Committee in the KRI.
 In addition, we have spent more than $2.9 million to improve the health and education of families living near our KRI drilling operations and to help them establish small business enterprises.